ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 This is a possible way to handle an application-wide state.
 As in the [Function-Encapsulated Mutability](#good-function-encapsulated-mutability) example, state-aware code is contained in a narrow scope; the rest of the code is purely functional.

 **Note**: Here, the state is copied, which is not memory efficient.
-In a memory-aware implementation, state-update functions would produce a “diff” (data describing the difference between the old and updated version of the state).
+In a memory-aware implementation, state-update functions would produce a “diff” (data describing the difference between the state's old and updated version).

 ### Good: Precomputing Values